Squalamine: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 First identified as a distinct aminosterol molecule, squalamine was extracted from the dogfish shark’s liver.
 It is well-known for having a unique chemical structure that gives it both lipophilic and hydrophilic qualities, enabling intricate interactions with cell membranes.

-Due to its neuroprotective qualities, this natural substance has been thoroughly researched for its antibacterial capabilities and is currently being investigated for its possible advantages in improving cognitive abilities, such as alertness, focus, and cognition.
+Due to its neuroprotective qualities, this substance has been thoroughly researched for its capabilities and is currently being investigated for its possible advantages in improving cognitive abilities, such as alertness, focus, and cognition.

 Health Benefits of Squalamine

-Natural and possessing an unusual chemical structure, squalamine has drawn interest due to its wide array of health benefits, especially in the areas of antibacterial activity, possible anticancer effects, and its newly discovered involvement in neuroprotection and cognitive enhancement.
+Natural and possessing an unusual chemical structure, squalamine has drawn interest due to its wide array of health benefits, especially in the areas of antibacterial activity, possible effects, and its newly discovered involvement in neuroprotection and cognitive enhancement.
 A substance with significant therapeutic potential is revealed by a thorough investigation of these advantages.

 Antimicrobial Properties